 Leasing a car is when you agree to make a regular payment for the use of a vehicle.
-It’s generally used by self-employed people and businesses as there are a number of tax benefits.
+It’s generally used by self-employed people and businesses as there are numerous tax benefits.

 So if you’re running a business, should you lease a car, get a car loan, or buy one outright?